SovereignCloudStack/standards/Standards/scs-0303-v1-standard-roles.md

 enforce_scope = True|False
 ```

-As of the time of writing this standard, these options currently default to `False`[^4].
+As of the time of writing this standard, these options currently default to `False`[^4] for the most OpenStack services.
-Once these options default to `True`, the standard should be updated.
+Once these options default to `True` for a list of all scs-supported services, the standard should be updated.
+This standard should provide a unified usage of policies over all OpenStack services.

 [^4]: [Current parameter defaults in `oslo_policy/opts.py` (2023-12-11)](https://github.com/openstack/oslo.policy/blob/a1e76258180002b288e64532676ba2bc2d1ec800/oslo_policy/opts.py#L26-L51)